 That's why I teach students with Project Based Learning.
 It’s why I give keynotes, workshops, and write about my work in the classroom and how effective authentic education can be.
-It’s the reason I presented a TED talk at Tedx San Antonio called "School Should Take Place in the Real World," and write for publications like EdWeek, Edutopia, The Huffington Post, and WeAreTeachers.
+It’s the reason I presented a TED talk at Tedx San Antonio called "School Should Take Place in the Real World," and write for publications like EdWeek, Edutopia, and WeAreTeachers.

 It’s why I run the Facebook page The Epic Classroom, and get to connect with millions of other like-minded educators from all walks of life.